Stop. It's Visa time.

 Nothing to fear.

-In London we shall be stood outside, rain or hopefully shine, to ensure you have all your documents and that you are happy.
+We shall be stood outside, rain or hopefully shine, to ensure you have all your documents and that you are happy.
 We might even crack a joke or a well timed anecdote it you are lucky; we are a hilarious bunch.

 What to take